Which Fuji pancake lens should I choose?

 |

-Released in September 2021, the Fujinon XF 27mm f/2.8 R WR is a pancake lens for the Fujifilm X mount, making it an excellent option for those in need of a compact and lightweight lens.
-It is an update to the non-weather-sealed version I, released in 2013, the Fujinon XF 27mm f/2.8 R. As expected from a pancake lens, its compactness is remarkable: it weighs only 84g and has a length of 23mm, making it one of the best Fuji pancake lenses available.
+Released in January 2021, the Fujinon XF 27mm f/2.8 R WR is a pancake lens for the Fujifilm X mount, making it an excellent option if you want something compact and lightweight.
+It is an update to the original non-weather-sealed XF 27mm f/2.8, released in 2013.
+As expected from a pancake lens, its compactness is remarkable: it weighs only 84g and measures just 23mm long, making it one of the best Fuji pancake lenses available.

-In terms of construction quality, this Fuji 27mm pancake lens offers very good build quality, including a manual aperture ring.
-It consists of 7 elements in 5 groups, including an aspherical lens.
-The Super EBC coating helps to limit reflections and ghosting.
-The lens is weather-sealed, allowing you to use it in the rain and dust.
+In terms of build quality, this Fuji 27mm pancake lens is very well made and includes a manual aperture ring.
+It consists of 7 elements in 5 groups, including one aspherical element.
+The Super EBC coating helps reduce reflections and ghosting.
+The lens is weather-sealed, so you can use it more confidently in rain, dust, and cold conditions.

-Regarding its technical specifications, this new Fujinon XF 27mm lens has a minimum focusing distance of 34cm and a filter diameter of 39mm.
-The lens is not stabilized, but its relatively large aperture will allow you to shoot comfortably in low light, especially since the autofocus is considered very good even in difficult conditions.
-However, it is quite noisy.
+As for its technical specifications, this Fujinon XF 27mm has a minimum focusing distance of 34cm and a 39mm filter thread.
+The lens is not stabilized, but its reasonably bright aperture still helps in low light, especially since the autofocus performs well even in more difficult conditions.
+That said, it can be fairly noisy.

-When it comes to image quality, the Fujinon XF 27mm f/2.8 R WR produces excellent results from full aperture at the center, although the edges may be slightly softer.
-Stopping down to f/4 or f/5.6 provides improved sharpness and a more consistent image overall, but at f/8, diffraction takes effect and the image quality deteriorates.
-The lens handles optical defects like distortion, vignetting, and chromatic aberrations very well, resulting in high-quality images.
+When it comes to image quality, the Fujinon XF 27mm f/2.8 R WR delivers excellent results in the center from full aperture, although the edges can be slightly softer.
+Stopping down to f/4 or f/5.6 improves sharpness and produces a more consistent image overall, while diffraction starts to affect quality around f/8.
+Distortion, vignetting, and chromatic aberrations are all very well controlled.

 2 - FUJIFILM XF 18mm f/2 R